 Before your trip beings, start planning what you would need in your medical kit.
 A good travel first-aid kit contains just enough to deal with potential problems, but still light enough to be carried.

 Before you begin to think about building a travel medical kit, you need to find out a few things:

-Knowing the number of travelers will allow you to form an idea of numbers of items to carry.
+Knowing the number of travelers will allow you to form an idea of the number of items to carry.

-This generally goes for basic and commonly used items such as simple pain control medication, blister treatment, band-aids and anti-diarrhea medicine.
+This generally goes for basic and commonly used items such as simple pain medication, blister treatment, band-aids, and anti-diarrhea medicine.
 No one can ever be fully prepared for all potential problems, and you should have adequate supplies of all required items.

-The age of the travelers is important to know, and it's important to pack appropriate ‘age-related' medications, especially if children are involved.
-Kids are not simply little adults, they require different types and doses of medications.
+The age of the travelers is important because you'll want to pack appropriate age-related medications, especially if children are involved.
+Kids are not simply little adults, they require different types and doses of medications, for example.
 Anybody traveling with kids should have a special kit just for little ones.